RichardLee0211/CS520Arch_Ghose/README.md

 ## register renaming adapted for APEX, page.106
 TODO: don't understand the graph, why two output??
+TODO: what's the difference between register renaming and Tomasulo's algorithm, page.116??

 ## Forwarding register value using the register address as a "tag", page.117

 ## alterenative implementation of register renaming, page.118
+Most modern pipelined processors use renaming and associative tag matching with a centralized IQ or distributed IQs (reservation stations).

+## handling Dependencies over condition codes in Register Renaming, page.123
+TODO: to be continue

+## obtaining operands in a Dunamically Scheduled processor: choices, page.124

+## the CDC 6600 Scoreboarding Mechanism, page.125

+## Tomasulo's algorithm, page.135

+## handling Dependencies over condition Code in Tomasulo's Technique, page.152

 ## the software interlocking algorithm(continued), page.154
-TODO: I5 and I6 is output dependence, page.159 ??
+I5 and I6 is output dependence, page.159 ?: STORE <src1> <src2> literal

 ## software pipelining: another software interlocking algorithm, page.
 162
 TODO: to be continue, page.164